Emmanuel Ifeajuna

-An Igbo from Onitsha, he was a science graduate of the University College of Ibadan and became involved in politics.
-He later joined the military and played a role in the 1966 Nigerian coup d'état.
+An ethnic Igbo from Onitsha, he was a science graduate of the University College of Ibadan and became involved in politics.
+He later joined the Nigerian military and played a leading role in the 1966 Nigerian coup d'état.

 Life and career

 High jumping

 Born in Onitsha, he attended Dennis Memorial Grammar School in his home town and displayed the characteristics that would later define his life.
 He trained in the high jump under his games teacher, and he also took part in a protest that closed down the school for a term.
 He graduated from high school in 1951.
 Ilesa Grammar School also claims him as a past alumnus.
 This is disputed, although he did do summer school teaching at the institution.

 The 1954 Nigerian Athletics Championships saw him establish himself among the nation's best high jumpers.
 A jump of 6 feet 5.5 inches (1.97 m) meant Ifeajuna was chosen to represent his country at the 1954 British Empire and Commonwealth Games, alongside Nafiu Osagie.
 Nigeria performed well internationally in the high jump in that period – Joshua Majekodunmi had been runner-up at the 1950 British Empire Games, and three Nigerian jumpers made the top twenty at the 1952 Olympic high jump.

 At the 1954 Games in Vancouver, he competed wearing only his left shoe yet managed to clear 6 ft 8 in (2.03 m), which was both a Games record and a British Empire record for the discipline.
 The resulting gold medal made him the first Black African to win at a major international sports competition.
 The high jump had an African sweep of the medals that year, with Uganda's Patrick Etolu finishing behind Ifeajuna and Nigeria's Osagie taking third place.
 Ifeajuna received a hero's welcome upon his return to Lagos and was paraded through the streets before speaking at a civic celebration.